Definition and explanation

 Presentation of par value stock in balance sheet

-The market price per share, on the other hand, refers to the per share value or worth at which a company’s stock is actually traded in the market.
-Unlike par value, a stock’s market price is generally subject to frequent fluctuations.
-It is largely determined by investors’ perception towards the future of stock and its issuing company.
+The market price per share, on the other hand, refers to the per share value or worth at which a company’s stock is actually traded in the secondary market.
+Unlike par value, a stock’s market price is generally subject to frequent fluctuations and is largely determined by investors’ perceptions of the future of the stock and the operations of its issuing company.

-The market price of the stock of successful and well established companies are usually found to be much higher than its par value.
-For example, at the time of writing this article, the par value of Amazon’s stock is $0.01 per share and its market value is $3580.41 per share, which is 358,041 times higher than the par value.
-Similarly, the par value of Apple’s stock is $0.00001 but today it is being traded at $161.94 per share.
+The market price of the stocks of successful and well established companies is usually found to be much higher than their par value.
+For example, at the time of writing this article, the par value of Amazon’s stock is $0.01 per share, and its market value is $3,580.41 per share, which is 358,041 times higher than the par value.
+Similarly, the par value of Apple’s stock is $0.00001, but today it is being traded at $161.94 per share.

 [Sources: https://finance.yahoo.com/lookup/; November 24, 2021 4:00PM EST]